KevalBhattSW/DataRetention/UDR-Tagging-Reporting-Handover.md

 > **Note — hosted agents will not work.** Microsoft-hosted ADO agents do not have Office installed, so COM automation would fail immediately.
 This is why **self-hosted agents on Office-equipped servers** are used.

+**Scheduling which drive runs where and when.** With multiple servers and many drives to work through, a small Excel model (`UDR_Execution_Scheduler.xlsx`) plans the run order: each drive has a forecasted duration, each server can only run one drive at a time, and drives can be prioritised either by **location** or by **volume** (largest first).
+Per-server availability can be overridden (e.g. when a server is mid-job) so the plan re-simulates around real start times rather than a single shared start.
+This is a planning aid for deciding *which* drive goes to *which* server *next* — it doesn't drive the pipeline itself, but is the source for the `DrivePath` values fed into pipeline runs.

 **High-level flow of a run:**

 1. Pipeline triggers the PowerShell task on the chosen server.